MoeinT/AZ-104/README.md

 Also, there are two tiest for ALB; read in more details in [this](https://learn.microsoft.com/en-us/training/modules/improve-app-scalability-resiliency-with-load-balancer/2-load-balancer-features) documentation.

 ### Internal load balancer
 In addition to forwarding traffic from users to the front-end servers, you can use Azure Load Balancer to forward traffic from front-end servers evenly to the backend servers.
 In some applications, the frontend calls for business logic in servers hosted in the middle tier.
 You'd want to make sure the middle tier is also as scalable and resilient as the middle tier; in order to do so, we can use an internal load balancer.
 See [this](https://learn.microsoft.com/en-us/training/modules/improve-app-scalability-resiliency-with-load-balancer/5-internal-load-balancer) page to read more on an interesting scenario where internal load balancers are very useful.

 # Deploy and manage Azure Compute Resources
-There are a variety of Azure Compote Resources available in Azure.
-We'll go through all of them one by one.
-We'll also provide Terraform configurations to deploy that resource into Azure.
+The primary advantage of working with virtual machines is to have more control over installed software and configuration settings.
+Azure Virtual Machines supports more granular control than other Azure services, such as Azure App Service or Azure Cloud Services.

 ## Virtual Machine
 Imagine a scenario where we'd like to deploy a web application; for this, we would need servers to host the application, we would also need storage to store data associated with the application, and we also need networking; so, all the physical servers need to be part of a network.

 Within Azure, we can take advantage of Cloud Computing concepts and provision a Virtual Machine in the cloud.
 In addition to the virtual machine, you will see other resources that get created as part of the virtual machine resource, such as the network interface, the disk, network security group, and the virtual network.
 Let's dive deeper into each components of our network resources:

 **VM Availability sets -** Availability set is a logical grouping of the virtual machines.
 It helps to improve the overall availability of the virtual machines.
 The VMs are hosted on a physical server in a data center.
 And if all the VMs hosting the application are within one single physical server, then the whole application might go down in case of failure or maintenance on that data center.
 In order to handle such a scnenario, we can make the VMs as part of an availability set.
 When we assign a virtual machine as part of an availability set, it gets assgined a ***fault*** and ***update*** domain.
 Update domain means that Azure will apply updates on the underlying infrastructure one domain at a time, and fault domain means that the VMs gets assigned to different power source and network domains.
 This ensures that VMs that are part of the same availability set are always available in case an update is required on the physical infrastructure or the power source and network has to be reset.
+For more details on availability sets and things to consider when using them, see [this documentation](https://learn.microsoft.com/en-us/training/modules/configure-virtual-machine-availability/3-setup-availability-sets).

+**NOTE -** In a proper design we need to separate application tiers, meaning that there VMs each in tier should have their own availability set.
+Each fault domain however, contains one vm from each tier.
+So, in case of a power outage or network issue, the whole application remains up & running.

 **VM Availability zones -** This features help provides better availability for your application by protecting them from datacenter failures.
 Each Availability zone is a unique physical location in an Azure region.
 Each zone comprises of one or more data centers that has independent power, cooling, and networking.
 Using Availability Zones, you can be guaranteed an availability of 99.99% for your virtual machines.
-You need to ensure that you have 2 or more virtual machines running across multiple availability zones.
+You need to ensure that you have 2 or more virtual machines running across multiple availability zones. availability set for each tier.

 **VM scale set -** One way to create an identical set of Virtual Machines to host an application is through the VM scale set.
 Instead of manually creating virtual machines to host the application, we can create a scale set resource that is responsible for creating the virtual machines and scaling the application in a horizontal way.
 Using this service, we can define rules for scaling, i.e., if CPU percentage of the initial VM reaches 75 due to additional load on that VM, go ahead and create an additional VM for horizontal scaling.
 The other way around is possible.
 Using this feature, it is possible to scale down the number of VMs.
 For more details, see the microsoft [documentation](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview).